andots/mejiro/README.md

-# Mejiro
+# Parus

-Mejiro is a lightweight and fast web viewer with a strong focus on bookmark management.
+Parus is a lightweight and fast web viewer with a strong focus on bookmark management.

 ## ⚠️ IMPORTANT: Alpha Version Notice